 The Meal We Prepared At Our Cooking Class in Paris

-So what did I make at my cooking class in Paris?
+With the cooking complete, it was time to gather around a beautifully set communal table.
+With glasses of wine in hand, we enjoyed the fruits of our labor.
+The first bite was magical—a blend of flavors that seemed to capture the very essence of France.
+But the meal wasn’t just about the food.
+It was about the shared experience, the conversations, and the sense of accomplishment that came with creating something extraordinary together.
 Our 3-course meal began with Potage Dubarry (a cauliflower soup that is so rich and creamy but has no cream).
 For the mains, we feasted on Coq au Vin En Ballotine (chicken roulades in a dreamy wine sauce) and Gratin Dauphinois (the lightest, airiest potatoes.
 Dessert was Poire Belle-Helene, or pears poached in wine.

 As we said our goodbyes, I realized that Le Foodist had given me more than a few new recipes.
 This experience deepened my connection to French culture.
 Most of all, it reminded me of the joy that comes from working with your hands and sharing a meal with others.